Britannia Stadium Like?

 ejection from the ground, however the

 facilities and view of the action from this

 concourse is adequate and there is a large

 form of Carlsberg lager (pint),

 Bitter (pint), Strongbow cider (can) and

 |Where To Drink?|

 Next to the stadium is a Holiday Inn and a Harvester Pub/Restaurant that do allow in away fans.
 You can also park at the Harvester itself for a cost of £3.
 A bit further away on Dennis Viollett Road (off Sir Stanley Matthews Way) is a Power League complex that also has a bar, which also allows in away supporters, shows SKY television and you can even park in their car park for £4.50.
+Further down Sir Stanley Matthews Way (and turning left along Eastern Rise) is the Longton Rugby Club, which has two bars also showing SKY Sports.
+Parking is also available at £5 a car.
+It is around a 20 minute walk to the away turnstiles from the Club.
 Otherwise alcohol is available on the concourses at the back of the away end, but queues can be lengthy, especially if there is a big support.

 |How To Get There By Car And Where To Park|

 Leave the M6 at Junction 15 and then go straight across the roundabout onto the A500 towards Stoke.
 Continue along the A500 passing the junction with the A34.
 Leave the A500 at the slip road following signs for the A50 towards Derby.
 At the top of the slip road turn right at the roundabout (still A50) and then move into the second from left lane (signposted Britannia Stadium).
 You can see the stadium over on your right.
 Turn right at the top of the slip road and then right at the next roundabout for the stadium.
 The Britannia is quite well signposted.
 Car parking at the stadium costs £5.